nowakowsky/screenshOCR/README.md

 # screenshOCR

-# This software has been made to grab screenshot and OCR it to text file each -t seconds.
-It can also OCR all files from -path.
+# This software has been made to grab screenshot and OCR it to text file.
+It can also OCR all files from dir.

 It uses Tesseract OCR v5.0.0.